mor10/prototype/DOCUMENTATION.md

 1. Create branch for the current movie.
 Branch name will be in the format XX_YY format where XX is chapter number and YY is movie number, so chapter 2 movie 3 has the branch name 02_03.
 1. Checkout movie branch.
 1. Record movie as normal.
-1. If recording is successful and exercise files are complete, create new branch off the current movie branch with the name XX_YY_END.
+1. If recording is successful and exercise files are complete, create new branch off the current movie branch with the name XX_YY_e.
 1. Commit end state to the END branch.
 1. Checkout master branch.
 1. Merge XX_YY_END branch with master branch.